EFWob/RetroRadio/README.md

   - a power LED
   - a switch for selecting AM/FM/AUX
   - a volume knob (variable resistor)
-  - a tuning knob (variable resistor)
+  - a tuning knob (variable capacitor)

 In the original version that type of inputs and outputs are not supported directly.
 This version here now supports:

-   - analog input (i. e. to control volume by turning the variable resistor attached to the volume knob)
+   - analog input (i. e. to control volume by turning the variable resistor attached to the volume knob).
+Two additional lines in the preferences settings will achieve that.
-   - extended touch input (i. e. to evaluate the position of a variable capacitor to switch presets accordingly)
+   - extended touch input (i. e. to evaluate the position of a variable capacitor to switch presets accordingly).
+(Also two additional lines only)
-   - led output.
-Up to 10 LEDs can be controlled with PWM capability
+   - TODO: led output.
+With PWM capability / blink pattern support
-   - the functionality of digital inputs and touch inputs can be extended to define reactions to double-click like events (or longpress)
+   - TODO: the functionality of inputs can be extended to define reactions to double-click like events (or longpress)
+   - the capabilities of of the commands/preference settings have been extended to include (a limited) scripting 'programming language'.
+You can react on events (changing inputs or changing system variables).
+Silly example: if the user does not like the current program he might turn the volume down to 0.
+You can have a 'hook' linked to the internal variable that holds the current volume level.
+If by that hook, you identify that '0' is reached, you can switch the preset to a station that hopefully plays something better.
+As that hook can be linked to the internal variable, it does not matter which input channel is used to set the volume to zero...

 All of these options can be configured by the preference settings.
-So if you compile this version and use your standard preference settings as before you should notice no difference.
+So if you compile this version and use your standard preference settings as before you should notice only little difference.

 There are also some enhancements which are not necessarily associated with the extended input capabilities:
  - Ethernet can be used (I had to place one radio at a spot with weak WLAN reception)